North Wales Crusaders: 2026

-Symbols
+Club identity and colours

 The club revealed a logo ready for use in the 2012 season which was an evolution of the 2011 logo.
 The badge, inspired by the Prince of Wales's feathers, has three white feathers adorning the centre of a disc with the Flag of St. David on.
 To the left and right of the feathers, the words "North" and "Wales" appear on the disc as opposed to "Rugby" and "League" on the old logo.
 Beneath the feathers remains the text "Crusaders".